walkerjameschris/particular/README.md

 Here is a list of features I am working on:

-* Pathing to define objects which move with regularity
 * Semi-rigid shapes like particles which form a box by targeting some angle
 * More control over the shape, color, and render effects of particles in config